 Tortoise sampling

 From 2012 to 2016, 18 sites were monitored covering most of the distribution area of the WTH subspecies in continental France (besides these surveys, individuals were also opportunistically sampled throughout the distribution area) (Figure 1; Livoreil, 2009).
 Free-ranging tortoises are cryptic; thus, in addition to visual searching, trained dogs were used (Ballouard et al., 2019).
 Surveys were performed during the activity season of the species (from March to October), mostly in spring (111 searching days in spring, 34 in summer and 15 in autumn).
 All tortoises sighted were captured: 457 free-ranging individuals (421 WHT and 36 exotic specimens) were sampled (25.5 tortoises per site on average).
 In addition, 95 captive (pet) tortoises were sampled in 21 different properties in surrounding areas (5.2 individuals per property on average).
 Finally, 20 vagrant isolated individuals found in urban, or peri-urban areas, were also tested; likely they were pets intentionally released or that escaped from gardens.
 Most tortoises were adult (96%) and sex ratio was balanced (281 females, 267 males, 24 immatures).
 Overall, with respect to sampling context, we obtained three categories of individuals: a) free-ranging, b) captive (pet), and c) vagrant (N total=572).
-Each category contained both native and exotic tortoises.
+Each sampling category contained both native and exotic tortoises.

 Individuals were assigned to species (e.g. T. graeca vs. T. hermanni) or subspecies (WHT vs. EHT) according to their morphological characteristics.
 Testudo species are easily distinguished (Bertolero et al. 2011), subspecies not.
 The following criteria were used to discriminate WHT from EHT: yellow subocular scales, black continuous plastral bands, narrow vertebral scute, supracaudal scute divided, long corneous tip of the tail, corneous tubercles on the inner side of the tight, ratio of pectoral vs. femoral seams (Bertolero et al., 2011; Soler et al., 2012).
 Hybrids WHT x EHT displayed various combinations of phenotypic characters and could not be identified with certainty (especially F2, unpublished genetic results).
 Easily identifiable hybrids were brought to the Soptom rescue center.